Source: Student Achievement Partners Revised (7.2.12)

 - conceptual understanding,

-A roundtable discussion with Assistant Commissioner Emily Barton, Leadership Council member John Prince, and Core Coach Marrie Lasater.
+A roundtable discussion with Assistant Commissioner Emily Freitag, Leadership Council member John Prince, and Core Coach Marrie Lasater.